-3. a.
-In addition to any other requirements under law, regulation, or court rule, in all residential mortgage foreclosure actions, a residential mortgage lender, as a condition of proceeding with a mortgage foreclosure action, shall provide a certification to the court, which states all of the following:
+35 3. a.
+In addition to any other requirements under law, 36 regulation, or court rule, in all residential mortgage foreclosure 37 actions, a residential mortgage lender, as a condition of proceeding 38 with a mortgage foreclosure action, shall provide a certification to 39 the court, which states all of the following:

-- (1) the lender owns the mortgage and the note evidencing the mortgage debt, and has attached to the certification, or to the attorney's certification required pursuant to section 2 of this act, the original note which names the plaintiff as the payee on the note; - (2) with respect to any assignment of mortgage, affidavit, or other document purporting to confirm the mortgage debt or default on payments, that the lender has not engaged in any creating, signing, or notarizing, by persons who are without knowledge of the facts being attested to;
+40 (1) the lender owns the mortgage and the note evidencing the 41 mortgage debt, and has attached to the certification, or to the 42 attorney's certification required pursuant to section 2 of this act, the 43 original note which names the plaintiff as the payee on the note;

+44 (2) with respect to any assignment of mortgage, affidavit, or 45 other document purporting to confirm the mortgage debt or default 46 on payments, that the lender has not engaged in any creating, 47 signing, or notarizing, by persons who are without knowledge of the 48 facts being attested to;

+(3) the methodology used to calculate and compute the amount

+of principal and interest due from the debtor as stated in the
-- (3) the methodology used to calculate and compute the amount of principal and interest due from the debtor as stated in the complaint and any subsequent pleadings or filings with the court that indicate the amount due from the debtor; and - (4) the names of all the parties in interest, including any party whose interest is subordinate to, or affected by, the mortgage foreclosure action and, for each party, a description of the nature of the interest. - b.
-If the court finds that the plaintiff has failed to comply with the provisions of subsection a. of this section, the court may dismiss the complaint, with or without prejudice, or deny the accrual of any interest, costs, attorney's fees and other fees relating to the mortgage debt.

-- 4. In addition to any other requirements under law, regulation, or court rule, in all residential mortgage foreclosure actions, a court shall: - a. allow an evidentiary hearing for any debtor that requests an evidentiary hearing; - b. allow plaintiffs to place on the record only evidence that is admissible according to court rule and relevant case law; and - c. ensure that the plaintiff in the action owns the mortgage and the note and, in the case of a party that is a foreign trust claiming interest in the note, through participation in a mortgage-backed security or otherwise, the court shall not proceed with the foreclosure action if the foreign trust is not registered to do business in New Jersey.
+3 complaint and any subsequent pleadings or filings with the court 4 that indicate the amount due from the debtor; and 5 (4) the names of all the parties in interest, including any party 6 whose interest is subordinate to, or affected by, the mortgage 7 foreclosure action and, for each party, a description of the nature of 8 the interest.
+9 b.
+If the court finds that the plaintiff has failed to comply with the provisions of subsection a. of this section, the court may dismiss 10 the complaint, with or without prejudice, or deny the accrual of any 11 12 interest, costs, attorney's fees and other fees relating to the 13 mortgage debt.
+14 15 4.
+In addition to any other requirements under law, regulation, or court rule, in all residential mortgage foreclosure actions, a court 16 17 shall: 18 allow an evidentiary hearing for any debtor that requests an a.
+19 evidentiary hearing; 20 b. allow plaintiffs to place on the record only evidence that is admissible according to court rule and relevant case law; and 21 22 ensure that the plaintiff in the action owns the mortgage and c.
+23 the note and, in the case of a party that is a foreign trust claiming 24 interest in the note, through participation in a mortgage-backed 25 security or otherwise, the court shall not proceed with the 26 foreclosure action if the foreign trust is not registered to do business 27 in New Jersey.
+28 This act shall take effect on the 90th day next following 29 5.